Domitian's Dacian War: Peace

-After the battle, the course of events is unclear and a satisfactory chronological reconstruction is not possible.
-Suetonius mentions that there were "several battles of varying success" (against the Dacians).
-Lucius Antonius Saturninus, commander of the Roman army in Germania Superior, revolted.
-In addition, the Iazyges, Marcomanni, and Quadi refused to provide troops to Domitian for his Dacian war.
-Domitian killed their peace emissaries and attacked them, then he left for the Rhine frontier.
-He was forced to return to Pannonia after the Romans had suffered a defeat there.
-All these problems halted the Roman offensive and Decebalus, now the Dacian king, sued for peace, sending his brother, Diegis, as his plenary representative.
-Under the terms of the treaty, Decebalus returned the Roman prisoners of war but he was also lent a number of Roman engineers who helped him in building defensive fortifications.
-The Romans would pay an annual subsidy of 8 million sesterces and Decebalus was recognized as a client king of Rome.
+These events inevitably caused the withdrawal of the Roman armies from Dacia and the signing of a peace treaty.
+Conciliatory and diplomatic attitudes prevailed on both sides and honour was safe for both.
+Decebalus became "client king", albeit only nominally, earning Roman gratitude and help by sending expert carpenters, engineers who helped him build defensive fortifications and an annual subsidy of 8 million sesterces.
+His brother Diegis was sent to Rome to receive from the hands of Domitian himself the crown to be given to the king of the Dacians as a sign of alliance and submission.

 Aftermath

 For the remainder of Domitian's reign Dacia remained a relatively peaceful client kingdom, but Decebalus used the Roman money to fortify his defences.
 Domitian probably wanted a new war against the Dacians, and reinforced Upper Moesia with two more cavalry units brought from Syria and with at least five cohorts brought from Pannonia.
 Trajan continued Domitian's policy and added two more units to the auxiliary forces of Upper Moesia, using the buildup of troops for his Dacian wars.